 The answer is in the "shouldn't normally change..."

 What if you added a pair of radio buttons to the application?
-The application could be written so that when one was selected, your hardcopy would be formated for "letter" paper, but if the other were selected, the output would be formatted for "A4" paper.
+The application could be written so that when one was selected, your hardcopy would be formatted for "letter" paper, but if the other were selected, the output would be formatted for "A4" paper.
 That's why I often use variables even for things that normally might not change.

 Compared to what I might have gone into, I've kept this fairly simple(!)